electron/electron/docs/api/frameless-window.md

 win.show()
 ```

-### Alternatives on macOS
+### Alternatives

 There's an alternative way to specify a chromeless window.
 Instead of setting `frame` to `false` which disables both the titlebar and window controls,
 you may want to have the title bar hidden and your content extend to the full window size,
-yet still preserve the window controls ("traffic lights") for standard window actions.
+yet still preserve the window controls ("traffic lights" on macOS) for standard window actions.
 You can do so by specifying the `titleBarStyle` option:

 #### `hidden`

 Results in a hidden title bar and a full size content window, yet the title bar still has the standard window controls (“traffic lights”) in the top left.
+Additionally the Window Controls Overlay [JavaScript APIs][overlay-javascript-apis] and [CSS Environment Variables][overlay-css-env-vars] will be enabled.

 ```javascript
 const { BrowserWindow } = require('electron')